cxw620/rust-polyglot/docs/traits.rst

-It is not currently possible to make an alias for the existential type, so you still can't name it nproperly, put it into variables, etc.
+It is not currently possible to make an alias for the existential type, so you still can't name it properly, put it into variables, etc.
 This can be inconvenient and work is ongoing.
 In the meantime,